l3mpire/lemlist-developer/source/includes/_leads.md

 }]
 ```

-This endpoint marks a specific lead as interested using its email in a specific campaigns.
+This endpoint marks a specific lead as not interested using its email in a specific campaigns.

 ### HTTP Request